Turkey skips deadline to release rights leader - ExBulletin

 Council of Europe infringement proceedings against Turkey could last for months or even years.

-But they could ultimately see Turkey lose its right to vote or even be kicked out of the pan-European rights body.
+But they could ultimately see Turkey losing its right to vote or even being kicked out of the pan-European rights body.

 Turkey’s foreign ministry said it viewed the council’s actions – launched only once before against one of its 47 member states – as “interference” in an ongoing legal case.